Subhashhari/Cache_simulator/README.md

 # Cache_simulator
-Simulates a single level cache and analyzes performance by varying factors such as cache size, block size and associativity
+Simulates a single level cache and analyzes performance by varying factors such as cache size, block size and associativity for different trace files.